oicr-gsi/sample-fingerprinting/workflow-sample-fingerprinting/README.md

     report file (*report.zip) content:
       index.html - main report, to be viewed in a browser (Firefox, Chrome).
-Contains information on swapped samples images     - directory with icons for html report *png       - images of all heatmaps for html reports *genotype_report*.csv   - heatmap-specific lists of called SNPs *similarity_matrix*.csv - similarity matrices for heatmaps (8 donors maximum) *proximity_table.csv    - a table showing basic metrics for a sample + the most similar sample from the analyzed set *html                   - other html files needed for report customize_me.zip - a zip file to use with a report-customization Web Tool (see [Web Customization Tool](https://www-pde.hpc.oicr.on.ca/cgi-bin/sampleswap/swap_reporter.pl), OICR intranet)
+Contains information on swapped samples images     - directory with icons for html report customize_me.zip - a zip file to use with a report-customization Web Tool, OICR intranet) *png       - images of all heatmaps for html reports *genotype_report*.csv   - heatmap-specific lists of called SNPs *similarity_matrix*.csv - similarity matrices for heatmaps (8 donors maximum) *proximity_table.csv    - a table showing basic metrics for a sample + the most similar sample from the analyzed set *html                   - other html files needed for report
       *_jaccard.matrix.csv    - main similarity matrix with jaccard coefficients and number of called SNPs per sample

 ### Support